NWA EmPowerrr: Preliminary matches

 The actual pay-per-view opened with the executive producer of the show Mickie James addressing the crowd.
-James talked how show was told this night wouldn't be possible, however, this show proves them wrong.
+James talked how she was told this night wouldn't be possible, however, this show proves them wrong.

 Next, Chik Tormenta (representing AAA) faced Diamante (representing AEW) and Kylie Rae (representing NWA) in a triple threat match.
 In the closing moments, as Rae locked Tormenta in a crossface, Diamante broke the hold and followed it with a sunset flip powerbomb on Tormenta into a nearfall to win the match.

 After that, in the NWA World Women's Tag Team Championship tournament semi-final match, Hell on Heels (Renee Michelle and Sahara Seven) faced The Hex (Allysin Kay and Marti Belle).
 In the end, The Hex performed the Hexectution on Michelle to win the match and advancing to the final round.

 In the fifth match, which was the second semi-final match, The Freebabes (Jazzy Yang and Miranda Gordy) (accompanied by Hollyhood Haley J) faced Red Velvet and KiLynn King.
 In the end, King performed the Kingdom on Yang to win the match and advancing to the final round.

 Next, Impact Wrestling Hall of Famer Gail Kim made a surprise appearance to address the crowd, while thanking NWA letting her be a part of this event as she is one of the producers.
 She was quickly interrupted by Jennacide, Paola Blaze and Taryn Terrell to confront her.
 Terrell acted flattered as if Kim only showed out to see her, claimed that there is only room for one person between them, and demanded Kim to leave.
 After Kim refused to do so, Terrell ordered Blaze and Jennacide to attack Kim, which brought out Awesome Kong to the aid of Kim.
 Kong attacked Blaze and Jennacide to clear the ring from the villainous trio.
 Afterwards, Kong announced her retirement from professional wrestling and talked highly about Kim while Kim did the same.
 They both embraced at the end of the segment.